Liquidated damages clause unenforceable?

 The Court’s position

-The judge ruled that whilst the validity of liquidated damages clause should be assessed at the time they are entered into (and the clause in question was valid at that time) the position should be reassessed at the time a contract is varied where, as in this instance, the contractual variation is relevant to the liquidated damages clause.
+The judge ruled that whilst the validity of liquidated damages clauses should be assessed at the time they are entered into (and the clause in question was valid at that time) the position should be reassessed at the time a contract is varied where, as in this instance, the contractual variation is relevant to the liquidated damages clause.
 Accordingly, the liquidated damages clause, taking into account the significant reduction in contract value, was now deemed to be an invalid penalty clause, as it went “above and beyond” a “genuine pre-estimate of loss”.

 Evidently where contracts are being amended, particularly where the amendments are relevant to the value of the contract, liquidated damages clauses should be reviewed and amended.